Adam Friedrich Oeser: Biography

-Oeser worked and studied in Pressburg (student of Georg Raphael Donner in sculpture) and Vienna at the Vienna Academy (student of Jacob van Schuppen and Daniel Grau in painting).
+Oeser worked and studied in his native Pressburg (student of Georg Raphael Donner in sculpture) and Vienna at the Vienna Academy (student of Jacob van Schuppen and Daniel Grau in painting).
 He went to Dresden in Saxony in 1739, where he studied with Mengs and Dietrich, and created portraits and scenes for the Royal Opera, and mural paintings in Schloss Hubertusburg (1749).
 In 1756 Count Heinrich von Bünau commissioned him to decorate the newly built Schloss Dahlen.

 Oeser moved to Leipzig in 1759.
 Appointed director of the newly founded Academy there in 1764, he zealously opposed mannerism in art.
 He was a stout champion of Winckelmann's advocacy of reform on antique lines.
 He also befriended Winckelmann, who lived with him and his family in 1754/55.